Detection of lorises in the field. Eyeshine, sympatric species, search stretegies

 The medicaments helped and were tolerated by the animal.

-in L. t. nordicus
+development in L. t. nordicus

 Behavioural and weight development in captive-bred mother-reared single offspring and twins of L. t. nordicus from Polonnaruwa, Sri Lanka.
 Data: B. Meier